-Carla Hobbs is the programme manager of the Madrid office of the European Council on Foreign Relations and the Tech Initiative within the European Power programme.
+Carla Hobbs is the Head of Madrid office and Policy Fellow at the European Council on Foreign Relations.

 Prior to joining ECFR in 2018, Hobbs worked at the European External Action Service as a Political Officer in the Delegation of the European Union to Chile and previously as a Junior Professional in the EU Delegation to Trinidad and Tobago.
 Between 2014 and 2016, she was a research assistant in the ECFR Madrid Office, directly supporting the head of the office José Ignacio Torreblanca.